leukemia-kispi/HiChIP-Analysis/README.md

 ```

 Logout "ctr+D" and re-enter the instance. "(base)" should show before the shell name.
-Check the installed version of Anaconda and confirm it's working.
+Check the installed version of anaconda and confirm it's working.

 ```
 conda --version